benroberts999/ampsci/doc/tutorial_CI.md

     3s4d   1^D_2
 ```

-After each line, the code will list all CSFs that contribute to the solutiom at above the 1% level (i.e., with $c_I^2>0.01$).
+After each line, the code will list all CSFs that contribute to the solution at above the 1% level (i.e., with $c_I^2>0.01$).
 The code also calculates the $g$-factor (without RPAd), which are useful for level identification.
 The term symbol (${}^{2S+1}L_J$ e.g., 1^D_2) and leading configuration are given -- the term symbol is 'guessed' based on the g-factor.
 It is not well defined relativistically, so should be seen as indicative only.